Artificial intelligence in video games: Views

-Many experts complain that the "AI" in the term "game AI" overstates its worth, as game AI is not about intelligence, and shares few of the objectives of the academic field of AI.
+Many experts complain that the "AI" in the term game AI overstates its worth, as game AI is not about intelligence, and shares few of the objectives of the academic field of AI.
 Whereas "real AI" addresses fields of machine learning, decision making based on arbitrary data input, and even the ultimate goal of strong AI that can reason, "game AI" often consists of a half-dozen rules of thumb, or heuristics, that are just enough to give a good gameplay experience.
+These rules are designed to create the illusion of intelligence and work off of three core principles: the player desiring to believe that there is human-level intelligence in the games they play, the human urge to anthropomorphize nonhuman entities, and finally the power of expectation enhancing the player experience.
+These principles are further enhanced in the quality and performance of the game AI, “selling the illusion” through animations that are fluid and not robotic, dialog that fits the situation, giving the AI a reason to exist and a personality beyond the player, and having the appropriate reaction to the situation and environment.
 Historically, academic game-AI projects have been relatively separate from commercial products because the academic approaches tended to be simple and non-scalable.
 Commercial game AI has developed its own set of tools, which have been sufficient to give good performance in many cases.

 Game developers' increasing awareness of academic AI and a growing interest in computer games by the academic community is causing the definition of what counts as AI in a game to become less idiosyncratic.
 Nevertheless, significant differences between different application domains of AI mean that game AI can still be viewed as a distinct subfield of AI.
 In particular, the ability to legitimately solve some AI problems in games by cheating creates an important distinction.
 For example, inferring the position of an unseen object from past observations can be a difficult problem when AI is applied to robotics, but in a computer game a NPC can simply look up the position in the game's scene graph.
 Such cheating can lead to unrealistic behavior and so is not always desirable.
 But its possibility serves to distinguish game AI and leads to new problems to solve, such as when and how to cheat.

 The major limitation to strong AI is the inherent depth of thinking and the extreme complexity of the decision-making process.
 This means that although it would be then theoretically possible to make "smart" AI the problem would take considerable processing power.